 The defence of provocation is not available to a charge of GBH.

 The law office of Andrew Williams is committed to providing professional, quality advice and representation to people facing stressful predicaments in their lives.
-I am thorough in the consideration of the evidence and its admissibility and I am passionate and dedicated in the management of my client’s cases.
+I am thorough in the consideration of the evidence and its admissibility and I am passionate and dedicated to the management of my client’s cases.